CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_rules.md

 ## 5. Submitting multiple entries

-This will be allowed if very different approaches are used.
+This will be allowed if different approaches are used.

 ## 6. Evaluation of systems

 * Music: we will use the MUSDB18-HQ's evaluation set which is made up of 50 songs.
-We will ask teams to submit defined 15-30 second segments from the remixed stereo for each track.
+We will ask teams to submit defined 10 second segments from the remixed stereo for each track.
 * Gains: We will provide metadata giving the target mix for the VDBO tracks for the evaluation.
-* Listener audiograms: we will use 50 real measured audiograms that have been collected as part of the Cadenza project.
+* Listener audiograms: we will use 50 real measured audiograms that we have been collected.

 Entries will be ranked according to average HAAQI score across all signals in the evaluation dataset.
 We will also report whether the systems are causal or non-causal in the rank order table and model size.